tikaraj21/brt_pms/README.md

-WritesDown CMS Based on Yii2
+brt_pms Based on Yii2
 ============================

-WritesDown is Content Management System which is developed using [Yii2 Application Advanced](https://github.com/yiisoft/yii2-app-advanced/).
+brt_pms is Content Management System which is developed using [Yii2 Application Advanced](https://github.com/yiisoft/yii2-app-advanced/).
 The application consists of three tiers: front end, back end, and console.

 Application frontend is consumed by visitor of the website and search engine depends on application settings.